 CWS Capital Partners has a staff of real estate investment experts ready to assist you in the Seattle multifamily market and in cities throughout the country.
 We specialize in assisting investors with acquisitions, development, repositioning, and 1031 exchanges.
-Contact us today to discuss your investment needs and strategy, and be sure to read our white paper on 1031 exchanges to learn more about these tax-deferred transactions.
+Be sure to read our white paper on 1031 exchanges to learn more about these tax-deferred transactions.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.

 All investments involve risk including the possible loss of principal.
 You should familiarize yourself with all risks associated with any investment product before investing.

 Advisory services are provided by CWS Capital Partners LLC, a registered investment advisor.

 Securities offered by CWS Capital Partners LLC are through an affiliated entity, CWS Investments.
 CWS Investments is a registered Broker Dealer, member FINRA, SIPC.